Codebase Context

 When does codebase syncing happen?

-Warp automatically triggers a codebase sync periodically and whenever a new Agent conversation begins.
+Warp automatically triggers a codebase sync initially and periodically, when you click on the sync 🔄 button in Settings > Code menu, or when you start a new Agent conversation.
 However, if many files have changed or the network is slow, the sync may not complete before the Agent tries to access context.

-In large projects (e.g. after a branch switch), there may be a short delay where the Agent rerefernces stale or outdated files.
+In large projects (e.g. after a branch switch), there may be a short delay where the Agent references stale or outdated files.

 File and Codebase Limits